mgnfy-view/simple-token-wallet-challenge/README.md

 ## About The Project

-This is a simple token wallet contract that allows you to manage your tokens - depost, withdraw, transfer tokens or use token allowance provided to the wallet.
+This is a simple token wallet contract that allows you to manage your tokens - depost, withdraw, transfer tokens, use token allowance provided to the wallet, and provide allowance to other addresses.
 Additionally, it uses EIP712 structured signatures to enable gas sponsorship for token transfers.

 **Some design choices that were made include:**